ShadowDraco/Easy-RPG/README.md

 - We'll decide to take a little extra time and plan out what needs to be done.
 Before or after class with a fresh mind

+How will you communicate after hours and on the weekend?

+- we will you slack to communicate or meet in remo

+What is your strategy for ensuring everyone’s voice is heard?

+- ask questions to anyone who is not communicating as much to make sure their voice is heard.

+How will you ensure that you are creating a safe environment where everyone feels comfortable speaking up?

+- we have already broken the ice with each other by finding common interest and talking with each other.

 ### Cooperative

 Make a list of each parson’s strengths.